TSURIS/cli-assistant/README.md

 ## Developer Workstation Set Up

-Below are the steps a developer should take to get his project set up locally.
+Below are the steps a developer should take to get his/her project set up locally.

 ## STEP 0: Clone this repository